Top Social Media Platforms for Manufacturers

 In summary, there are a lot of social media platforms out there and, as a manufacturer, choosing the right ones are important.
 Facebook, which has a huge number of users, is too unfocused to allow manufacturers to effectively capture leads.

-YouTube is an underused social media platform that manufacturers can post videos on.
+YouTube is an underused social media platform manufacturers can post videos on.
 Videos are highly-engaging content that are a great change of pace from white papers and blog posts.
 Additionally, videos attract and convert customers.

 Finally, LinkedIn is the undisputed champion of social media platforms for manufacturers.
 The ability to connect and share content with the largest community of professionals has numerous benefits.
 Additional features such as groups and targeted ads make LinkedIn even more appealing for manufacturers.